 One of the most popular swimming spots on the Sandy River is adjacent to the park, as well as a public boat launch.
 A trail climbs the cliffs to Broughton's Bluff, which serves as a geologic boundary between the foothills of the Cascade Mountain Range and the neighboring Willamette Valley to the west.
+This 160' high series of cliffs provides excellent year-round rock climbing.

-No alcohol is allowed in the park or on the beach.
+Note: No alcohol is allowed in the park or on the beach.

 According to a 2012 survey of park visitors: